 The five countries with the largest areas of restoration hotpots are Brazil, Indonesia, India, Madagascar and Colombia.
 Six countries in Africa – Rwanda, Uganda, Burundi, Togo, South Sudan and Madagascar – hold rainforest areas where restoration is expected to yield the highest benefits with the highest feasibility.
 We hope our results can help governments, conservation groups and international funders target areas where there is high potential for success.

-Intact forest landscapes in tropical regions declined by 7.2 percent from 2000 to 2013, mainly due to logging, clearing and fires.
 These losses have dire consequences for global biodiversity, climate change and forest-dependent peoples.

 As my work has shown, tropical forests can recover after they have been cleared or damaged.
 Although these second-growth forests will never perfectly replace the older forests that have been lost, planting carefully selected trees and assisting natural recovery processes can restore many of their former properties and functions.